tairasoul/LBC-Framework/README.md

 # Unrelated info

-LBC came from the roblox username I was using when testing my original bot control, username being LiteralBaseplate, and the BC coming from the fact that I was making a bot control.
+LBC came from the roblox username I was using when testing my original bot control, username being ALiteralBaseplate and display name being LiteralBaseplate (the game I was testing on was A Literal Baseplate), and the BC coming from the fact that I was making a bot control.